ambernettech/chefdk-fundamentals/scene_07.md

 16
 -

-We have not defined any new tests related to the content changes of the slash-E-T-C-slash-M-O-T-D. So running the tests will tell us if we have accidently broken any of the existing functionality.
+We have not defined any new tests related to the content changes of the slash-E-T-C-slash-M-O-T-D. So running the tests will tell us if we have accidentally broken any of the existing functionality but there is nothing about the new functionality.

 -
 17
 -

 If everything looks good.
-Then we want to use `chef-client`. `chef-client` is not run on a specific cookbook -- it is a tool that allows us to apply recipes from multiple cookbooks within the cookbooks directory.
+Then we want to use `chef-client`. `chef-client` is not run on a specific cookbook -- it is a tool that allows us to apply recipes for multiple cookbooks that are stored within a cookbooks directory.

-So we need to return home - the parent directory of all our cookbooks.
+So we need to return home to the parent directory of all our cookbooks.

 -
 18